 Click the Apply button …

 A list of all selected plugins will show up in the Delete Plugins screen.
-Click on “click to view entire list of files which will be deleted” to review all the plugin files that you are about to delete, or click on the Yes, Delete these files button if you are absolutely sure that you would like to proceed to the next step and remove all of the selected plugins …
+Click on “click to view entire list of files which will be deleted” to review all the plugin files that you are about to delete, or click on the Yes, Delete these files button if you are absolutely certain that you would like to go ahead and remove all of the plugins listed …

-In addition to the methods shown above, you can install Free and Paid WordPress plugins to manage your WordPress plugins.
+As well as the methods shown above, you can install WordPress plugins to manage your WordPress plugins.

 Health Check & troubleshooting